 Drug and alcohol rehabilitation is typically offered as a residential program or an outpatient drug treatment center, both of which are different in how they treat their patients.
 Residential drug rehab programs are live-in facilities where the addict can stay during the course of their rehabilitation, and the facility will provide all the amenities needed while they are there.
 Outpatient programs are not live in centers, but the addict will attend daily treatment on a regular basis, and work through their schedule with trained professionals.
 This type of drug rehabilitation does require a certain level of responsibility as the addict must remain clean and sober during the course of their program.
 Most outpatient drug treatment centers will administer random drug testing to help their clients remain clean while attending treatment.

-Below, you will find a list of Treatment and Services for Alcohol & Drug Abuse in Illinois.
-The list is incomplete use the menu for a specific research (ex: rehab for Youth, Medical Detox, Holistic Services, etc.) Call one of our counselors now at 1-800-304-2219.
+Below, you will find a list of treatment and services for alcohol & drug abuse in Illinois.
+The list is incomplete, so please use the menus for a specific research (ex: rehab for youth, medical detox, holistic services, etc.) If you need assistance, please do not hesitate to contact one of our counselors now at 1-800-304-2219.